Periodontal Maintenance is an important consideration for future gum health

 Periodontal Post-operative Care > Periodontal Surgery

 The operation that has been performed on your gums will help you keep your teeth.
-Please read these instructions carefully; our patients find them helpful.
+Please read these instructions carefully.

 - When the anesthetic wears off, you may have slight discomfort.
 Before the anesthetic wears off, it is advisable for you to take a mild analgesic, like Tylenol or ibuprofen, for discomfort.

 - Follow a soft dietary regimen for the first week post-surgery.
 Sticky, harsh, hard, brittle, crumbly, spicy, or highly-seasoned foods should be avoided.
 The diet should be nutritive and bland.
 It is advisable to do most of your chewing in an area of the mouth that did not have surgery.
 The surgical area may be covered with a pink dressing.
 If it falls out, just throw it away.
 We will remove whatever is left when you return in a week.